Writing Better Prompts: How to Get More Out of AI Tools 2026

 For content strategy

 Template: You are a content strategy expert.
-Create a content calendar for [company/sector] for Q1 2025.
+Create a content calendar for [company/industry] for Q1 2026.

 Target audience: [description]